marcel-goldschen-ohm/zarr-view/README.md

 ```

 # Path slice
+It can be useful to view only a subset of a large hierarchy.
+This can be done in the `ZarrViewer` widget by specifying a path or path slice to view.

-Functions for Zarr hierarchy path slices are in `zarr_path_utils.py`.
+All functions for Zarr hierarchy path slices are in `zarr_path_utils.py` which is independent of the Qt graphics views.
 The paths in a slice are found by regex matching paths in the hierarchy.

 Consider the following Zarr hierarchy where branches are groups and leaves are either groups or arrays:
 ```